insidewhy/munamuna/readme.md

 })
 ```

-Here also the `vi.fn` is created lazily when `mockReturnValue` is accessed.
+Here also the spy is created lazily when `mockReturnValue` is accessed.

 `mockReturnValueOnce` can also be used: